Tanning & Your Skin

 increased risk of developing life-threatening melanoma from just one indoor tanning session before age 35.

 Tanning outside or indoors can have dangerous consequences.
 What is tanning?
 In short, tanning is a sign of skin damage.
 While often associated with good health, the “glow” of a tan is the very opposite of healthy; it’s evidence of DNA injury to your skin.
 Tanning damages your skin cells and speeds up visible signs of aging.
 Worst of all, tanning can lead to skin cancer.

-Your best defense is to avoid tanning at all costs.
+Your best defense is to avoid tanning altogether.

 What causes tanning?